 * Correspondence: mariusz.kostrzewski@pw.edu.pl

-Abstract: Internet of Vehicles (IoV) has generated great interest among researchers from different disciplines as it is multidisciplinary research.
-Sustainability for IoV requires solutions from different perspectives, particularly in the context of Environmental, Social, and corporate Governance.
+Abstract: The Internet of Vehicles (IoV) has generated great interest among researchers from different disciplines as it is multidisciplinary research.
+Sustainability for the IoV requires solutions from different perspectives, particularly in the context of environmental, social, and corporate governance.
 This review paper examines each of the mentioned perspectives of IoV research which were conducted among at least one of these three perspectives.
-On the one hand, this allows determining how widely research on IoV system is conducted.
-Moreover, it shows the directions of the research on IoV.
-On the other hand, it determines whether and how the IoV research is linked to each of the perspectives separately and analyses this link from a global perspective as well, i.e., it analyses the survey data in terms of its relationship to all the perspectives as a group.
-As one of the research results, the conceptual model of IoV systems allocating the ESG perspectives was developed.
-The current research has shown that consideration of the IoV systems in the context of these three perspectives (treated both individually and as a beam) is still limited.
+On the one hand, this allows determining how widely research on the IoV system has been conducted.
+Moreover, it shows the directions of research on the IoV.
+On the other hand, it determines whether and how the IoV research is linked to each of the perspectives separately and analyses this link from a global perspective as well; i.e., it analyses the survey data in terms of the data’s relationship to all the perspectives as a group.
+As one of the research results, a conceptual model of IoV systems allocating the ESG perspectives was developed.
+The current research has shown that consideration of IoV systems in the context of these three perspectives (treated both individually and collectively) is still limited.
 A balanced approach towards these IoV systems is still required.
-Therefore, the paper is a survey of the current research related to the sustainability of IoV from the three mentioned perspectives to give a balanced view of the importance of the three perspectives for IoV systems.
+Therefore, the paper consists of a survey of the current research related to the sustainability of the IoV from the three mentioned perspectives, aiming to give a balanced view of the importance of the three perspectives for IoV systems.

-Keywords: Internet of Vehicles; IoV; Environmental, Social, and corporate Governance; ESG; VANET; SIoV; road transport
+Keywords: Internet of Vehicles; IoV; environmental, social, and corporate governance; ESG; VANET; SIoV; road transport

 1. Introduction

 Maintaining the sustainability of transportation has always been a challenge.
-Global commitment achieving Sustainable Development and environmental protection is gaining importance in transportation.
-New ideas and technologies in the transportation systems create opportunities ranging from improving the overall travel experience and to improve transportation sustainability.
-Internet of Vehicles (IoV) provides a group of potential solutions to help ensure more sustainable traveling.
-This group of potential solutions is related to, e.g., road traffic safety maintenance, use of pollution-free vehicular systems, collisions, or accidents prevention [1,2], social innovations for sustainable transport and infrastructure [3] and good governance in terms of IoV-related data protection, information privacy, and usage [4].
-IoV allows us to collect data and operate based on real-time predictions, rather than static data [5], which used and managed wisely may help improving transportation sustainability.
+Global commitments to achieving sustainable development and environmental protection are gaining importance in transportation.
+New ideas and technologies in the transportation systems create opportunities ranging from improving the overall travel experience to improving transportation sustainability.
+The Internet of Vehicles (IoV) provides a group of potential solutions to help ensure more sustainable traveling.
+This group of potential solutions is related to, e.g., road traffic safety maintenance, the use of pollution-free vehicular systems, collisions, or accident prevention [1,2], social innovations for sustainable transport and infrastructure [3], and good governance in terms of IoV-related data protection, information privacy, and usage [4].
+The IoV allows us to collect data and operate based on real-time predictions rather than on static data [5], which, used and managed wisely, may help in improving transportation sustainability.

-The sustainability concerning IoV should be analyzed and tackled under three contemporarily significant underpinning perspectives: environmental, social, and governance (concerning the concept of Environmental, Social, and corporate Governance; acronym: ESG) [6,7].
-ESG indicators are increasingly used for decision-making by government, markets, companies, investors, and other institutional entities [8–11].
+Sustainability concerning the IoV should be analyzed and tackled under three contemporarily significant, underpinning perspectives: environmental, social, and corporate governance (concerning the concept of environmental, social, and corporate governance; acronym: ESG) [6,7].
+ESG indicators are increasingly used for decision making by governments, markets, companies, investors, and other institutional entities [8–11].
 Most empirical studies support the notion that ESG performance is positively related to company performance [6], supply chain relationships [12,13], and sustainability [14].
-The multidimensional and holistic analysis of the IoV concept through the ESG prism will allow for the development of the conceptual model for sustainable IoV design.
-Thus, the goal of this conceptual paper is to gain insight into the possibilities that IoV will make the transport system more sustainable, considering ESG as the main framework for analysis.
+The multidimensional and holistic analysis of the IoV concept through the ESG prism will allow for the development of a conceptual model for sustainable IoV design.
+Thus, the goal of this conceptual paper is to gain insight into the possibility that the IoV will make the transport system more sustainable, considering ESG as the main framework for analysis.
 The contribution of the paper is threefold.
-Firstly, it contributes to building a better understanding of IoV and related concepts.
-This understanding is expressed through extensive literature review and synthesis.
-Secondly, it presents IoV from three different dimensions of sustainability—environmental, social, and governance perspectives.
-Third, it concludes with a conceptual model describing the dimensions of sustainable IoV.
+Firstly, it contributes to building a better understanding of the IoV and related concepts.
+This understanding is expressed through an extensive literature review and synthesis.
+Secondly, it presents the IoV in relation to three different dimensions of sustainability—the environmental, social, and governance perspectives.
+Thirdly, it concludes with a conceptual model describing the dimensions of a sustainable IoV.